TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-connectivity.md

 ## **Recommended Steps**

 Whenever client application encounters connection failure the right course of action is to retry.
-At no point in time entire Cosmos DB Graph cluster is down so retrying a failed connection is the recommended action.
+At no point in time is the entire Cosmos DB Graph cluster down so retrying a failed connection is the recommended action.

 For **Java** clients, there is a way to override default retry strategy with a custom strategy that does not invalidate entire host when a single connection to the host fails.
 It is recommended for customers to include this retry strategy in their applications.